๐Ÿ’ฐCapitalism

 Physical Capital

-• Tangible productive assets—factories, equipment, tools, vehicles, and buildings used in production
+• Tangible productive assets like factories, equipment, tools, vehicles, and buildings used in production.

-• Directly increases output by making labor more productive; this is what economists usually mean by "capital"
+• Directly increases output by making labor more productive.
+This is what economists usually mean when they say "capital" without any qualifier.

 Financial Capital

-• Enables acquisition of physical capital, labor, and land—it's the means to obtain factors, not a factor itself
+• Enables acquisition of physical capital, labor, and land.
+It's the means to obtain factors of production, not a factor itself.

-• Access varies widely, which explains why capital markets and credit availability affect economic development
+• Access varies widely, which explains why capital markets and credit availability affect economic development.
+A country with well-functioning banks and investment markets can channel savings into productive uses more effectively.

-Compare: Physical Capital vs. Financial Capital—physical capital directly produces goods (a machine makes widgets), while financial capital facilitates acquisition of productive resources (money buys the machine).
-Some economists don't count financial capital as a true factor of production.
+Compare: Physical Capital vs. Financial Capital: physical capital directly produces goods (a machine makes widgets), while financial capital facilitates acquisition of productive resources (money buys the machine).
+Many economists don't count financial capital as a true factor of production for exactly this reason.

 Resource Foundations: Natural Resources